 MBSD maintains two Pool Netting processes.
 The purpose of each process is to reduce the number of pool settlements by netting Pool Instructs stemming from TBA Netting Process and trade-for-trade activity to arrive at a single net position in a particular pool number for next-day delivery date.
 Although the initial Pool Netting runs daily, the majority of Pool Netting activity follows the SIFMA calendar.
 The initial Pool Netting process includes pool allocations that were timely submitted on 48 Hour Day by the deadline established by SIFMA.
 The second Pool Netting process is referred to as "Expanded Pool Netting."
-The Expanded Pool Netting process includes pool allocations that were not submitted by the deadline established for the initial Pool Netting process.
-The Expanded Pool Netting process occurs four times per month in accordance with the SIFMA designated settlement date.
+The Expanded Pool Netting process includes pool allocations that were not submitted by the deadline established for the initial Pool

-&lt;sup>13 All times referred to herein are Eastern time.
+&lt;sup>14 All times referred to herein are Eastern time.